SwapnilswapnilKumar/Password-Generator-Using-React-and-tailwind-CSS-/README.md

+Here I have created a password generator web app using React JS and Tailwind CSS.
+In this web app use select number and character checkbox to include numbers and characters in the password.
+Here user can adjust length of the password(In this web app password lenght can be 6 to 100) There is a 'copy' button also to copy the generated password

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.